 Mortgage & Home Financing

-Most homes are purchased with the assistance of a home loan, and your lender is likely to require the roof to be in adequate condition for them to fund your mortgage.
+Most first time home buyers use the assistance of a home loan, and your lender is likely to require the roof to be in adequate condition for them to fund your mortgage.
 Ask your lender about their requirements early in the loan application process to prevent surprises later on.

 Your new home’s roof has an important job: keep you, your family, and belongings safe and dry.
 It’s important your roof is in good condition for it to do this job.
 We recommend having one of the best roofing contractors in Denver, CO perform a professional inspection to ensure your roof is in good shape.
 At Sol Vista Roofing, we do these inspections for free and will check for issues around your wall flashing, vent flashing, shingle or tile condition, tree debris, and storm damage.

 If your new home’s roof is close to the end of its life, you will want to know about it before you take ownership.
 Signs of an old roof include shingle granule loss, cupped or curled shingles/tiles, cracked shingles/tiles, and rusted metal flashings.
-In many cases you and your real estate agent may be able to have the seller replace the roof for you, or provide you a cash credit to have the roof replaced.
+In many cases a first time home buyer and their real estate agent may be able to have the seller replace the roof for them, or provide them a cash credit to have the roof replaced.

 Most inspections will cover the roof’s exterior, but you should also make sure your inspector checks your new home’s attic.
 The attic is where your inspector will be able to tell if your roof deck is solid and dry, your ventilation is working, and you don’t have any mold or wood rot.